 If you fancy a souvenir to hold on to, get your printed tickets posted to you.
 No matter where you are in the world, they'll be delivered straight to your door.
 (Additional postage fees apply)

 If you're after cheap train tickets in England, check out the hints below and see how you could bag yourself discounted train tickets.
 We'll even highlight the cheapest prices!
+Want to know how to get cheap same-day train tickets and other train discounts?
+Visit our last-minute train tickets page for our handy tips.

 Train tickets in England usually go on sale 3 months before the date of travel.
 Look out for Advance tickets, as these tend to be cheaper when they're first released.
 Be quick though, as they sell out on busier routes.